wp3sixty/buddy-views/readme.txt

 == Description ==

-Show profile view count for the buddypress user similar to linkedin.
+A buddypress plugin that shows profile view count for the buddypress user similar to linkedin.

 == Installation ==